TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Image credit: Am I Addicted Singapore via Facebook

-With a space over 100, 000 square feet large, Am I Addicted is recognised as one of the biggest pottery classes in Singapore.
+With a space over 100,000sqft, Am I Addicted is recognised as one of the biggest pottery classes in Singapore.

-Their 2-hour Standard Wheel Throwing ($100/pax) classes will break down the basics and guide you through making your first 2 vessel pieces – choose between a cup, bowl, plate, pot, or round vase – using the potter’s wheel.
-If you’re not ready to take the wheel yet, you can opt for their handbuilding or pottery painting class instead.
+Their 2-hour Standard Wheel Throwing class ($98/pax) will break down the basics and guide you through making your first 2 vessel pieces – choose between a cup, bowl, plate, pot, or round vase – using the potter’s wheel.
+If you’re not ready to take the wheel yet, you can opt for their handbuilding class ($80/pax) instead.

-Besides catering to beginners, seasoned potters are welcome to book a slot and rent the studio so they can have their own ceramic-making sesh with their friends without needing to commit to a class schedule.
-For $60, you get access to a wide range of ceramic tools, over 130 glazing options, and other pottery equipment that you can use freely for 3 hours without any restrictions.
+Besides catering to beginners, seasoned potters are welcome to rent a space at the studio at $600/month.
+You get access to a wide range of ceramic tools, over 130 glazing options, and other pottery equipment that you can use freely without any restrictions.

 4. Studio Asobi